mdzakied/react-todo-frontend/README.md

 - Allows new users to create accounts with validation for required fields (e.g., valid email, valid username and strong password).
 - Provides real-time feedback for input errors.
 - Displays error messages if bad request.

-Dashboard Page 📊:
-- On Progress

-Todo Page 🗊 :
-- On Progress

 Error Handling ⚠️:
 - 404 Not Found Page ❓: Displays a user-friendly error message for invalid routes.